-All about MRCEM OSCE exam – Nov 2022 update
+All about MRCEM OSCE exam – 2024 updates

 Once you have cleared your MRCEM primary and SBA, you will need to clear MRCEM OSCE exam to be awarded an MRCEM degree.
 These rules apply from Aug 2021 onwards.